Cannabis and religion: The Church of Jesus Christ of Latter-day Saints

-In the Church of Jesus Christ of Latter-day Saints, there is general prohibition against intoxicating substances.
+In the Church of Jesus Christ of Latter-day Saints, there is general prohibition against intoxicating substances as stated in the Word of Wisdom.
 In August 1915, the LDS Church banned the use of cannabis by its members.
 In 2016, the church's First Presidency urged members to oppose legalization of recreational cannabis use.
 The LDS Church says it has "raised no objection to SB 89" (non-psychoactive medical marijuana in Utah).

+Quakerism

+A group of Quaker syncretists noted cannabis use could be spiritually enhancing.
+Quakers however have noted a high degree of acceptance of sobriety.
+Anecdotes from Quakers that do use cannabis suggest a positive connection between the substance and Quakerism as a whole.

 Hinduism

 During the Hindu festival of Holi and Maha Shivratri, people consume bhang which contains cannabis flowers.
 According to one description, when the amrita (elixir of life) was produced from the churning of the ocean by the devas and the asuras as described in the Samudra manthan, Shiva created cannabis from his own body to purify the elixir (whence, for cannabis, the epithet angaja or "body-born").
 Another account suggests that the cannabis plant sprang up when a drop of the elixir dropped on the ground.
 Thus, cannabis is used by sages due to association with elixir and Shiva.

 In Hinduism, wise drinking of bhang (which contains cannabis), according to religious rites, is believed to cleanse sins, unite one with Shiva and avoid the miseries of hell in the future life.
 It is also believed to have medicinal benefits and is used in Ayurvedic medicine.
 In contrast, foolish drinking of bhang without rites is considered a sin.